Childqueen

 Childqueen is the second studio album by American musician Kadhja Bonet.
-It was released on June 8, 2018 under Fat Possum Records.
+It was released on June 8, 2018, under Fat Possum Records.
+The album received positive reviews and charted in the US Billboards Independent Albums and Heatseekers Albums.

 Production

-The album was recorded over a two-year period in cities across Europe.
+The album was recorded over two years in cities across Europe.

 Release

 On March 30, 2018, Bonet announced the release of her second album, along with the single "Mother Maybe".

-The second single "Another Time Lover" was released on May 29, 2018.
+The second single, "Another Time Lover", was released on May 29, 2018.
 The single is described as blending "subtle distorted electronica with Bonet's delicate vocals, as it daintily morphs into a retro-tinged track.